Here are some of the most common questions we get. If you still have more questions, please don’t hesitate to contact us.

 Planting projects involve planting trees to sequester carbon.
 These projects last 25 years and can include single tree plantings in an open, park-like setting or canopy style plantings in which saplings are planted in high densities to generate a forested stand.

 Non-profit organizations or local government agencies can lead a carbon project.
 For planting, we recommend you plant 1,000 trees or more per year.
 For preservation we recommend you protect 20 acres or more per year.
-See our carbon protocol page for more information about eligibility and requirements.
+See our carbon protocol page for more information about eligibility, requirements, templates, and fees.

 The size, type, and location of a carbon project determines the amount of verified Carbon+ Credits that can be generated and sold.